magaliet/The_Great_Adventure/README.md

 --> make the website more secured ( find a way to have a hashed password without it being too long to store in the database) <br/>
 --> find all the enigmas I will use, with associated hints and locations and put them in the enigmas table <br/>
 --> change the SQL query to make the getEnigma procedure apply to all the enigmas not just the one with id = 2 <br/>
---> make the enigma code change regularly and communicate to a device
+--> make all the buttons do what they are supposed to

 ...
 More Generally ...:
 --> have a riddle show up every day, if you answer it correctly, you get a jewel. (you only get 1 chance) <br/>